-A beginner's guide to buying, selling and trading MCO in Singapore
+A beginner’s guide to the Monaco (MCO) cryptocurrency and how to buy MCO in the Philippines.

-Crypto.com also has a native cryptocurrency token, MCO, which can be earned as cashback at a rate of 2% whenever you use your MCO card.
-Let’s take a closer look at how MCO functions and how you can buy MCO in Singapore.
+Monaco also has a native cryptocurrency token, MCO, which can be earned as cashback at a rate of 2% whenever you use your Monaco card.
+Let’s take a closer look at how MCO functions and how you can buy MCO in the Philippines.

 Where can I buy, sell or trade MCO?

 You can buy and sell MCO on a number of popular cryptocurrency exchanges, including the following:

 If you want to buy MCO tokens, here’s what you need to do:

 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade MCO